ray-project/ray/doc/source/data/api/from_other_data_libs.rst

 - This is meant to map APIs that perform comparable but not necessarily identical operations.
   Please check the API reference for exact semantics and usage.
-- This list may not be exhaustive: Ray Datasets is not a traditional ETL data processing library, so not all APIs can map to Datasets.
+- This list may not be exhaustive: Ray Datasets is not a traditional ETL data processing library, so not all data processing APIs can map to Datasets.
   In addition, we try to focus on common APIs or APIs that are less obvious to see a connection.

 .. _api-guide-for-pandas-users: